nats-io/nats.deno/jetstream.md

 processing a stream which will help you choose and design a strategy that works for your application.

-First and foremost, processing a stream is different than processing NATS core
+First and foremost, processing a stream is different from processing NATS core
 messages:

-In NATS core, you will be presented with a message whenever a publishes to a subject that you have subscribed to.
-When you process a stream you can filter messages found ton a stream to those matching subjects that interest you, but the rate of publishing can be much higher, as the stream could store many more messages that match your consumer than you would normally receive in a core NATS subscription.
+In NATS core, you are presented with a message whenever a message is published to a subject that you have subscribed to.
+When you process a stream you can filter messages found ton a stream to those matching subjects that interest you, but the rate of delivery can be much higher, as the stream could store many more messages that match your consumer than you would normally receive in a core NATS subscription.
 When processing a stream, you can simulate the original rate at which messages were ingested, but typically messages are processed "as fast as